-Honouring an interview invite also means that you should give good answers to the interview questions asked by the interviewer.
+Honoring an interview invite also means giving good answers to the interviewer’s questions.
 Research assistants often work with researchers or higher faculty to assist them with research projects.

 However, there are no right or wrong answers during interviews.
-But, when preparing for a research assistant interview, you need to provide good answers that will make you the best fit for the role.
+But, when preparing for a research assistant interview, you must provide good answers that will make you the best fit for the role.

 Therefore, in this article, we will provide a guide on how to prepare for an interview for a research assistant.

-Success in an interview doesn’t happen by accident; in order to ace it, you need to prepare thoroughly.
-To help you prepare for the interview, outperform other applicants, and improve your chances of being hired, contact our team of highly proficient interview coaches!
+Success in an interview doesn’t happen by accident; to ace it, you need to prepare thoroughly.
+Contact our team of highly proficient interview coaches to help you prepare for the interview, outperform other applicants, and improve your chances of being hired!

 How To Prepare For An Interview For A Research Assistant